Branch RickeyWesley Branch Rickey

 Rickey returned to baseball in 1914, this time as an executive and manager for the St. Louis Browns, before moving across town to manage the Cardinals in 1919.
 Team president Sam Breadon fired Rickey the manager in 1925 after seven middling seasons, but chose to retain Rickey as general manager because of his acumen for developing players.

-In his 17 years with the Cardinals, Rickey made his club nearly perennial contenders in the National League with his shrewd negotiating tactics.
+In his two decades with the Cardinals, Rickey made his club nearly perennial contenders in the National League with his shrewd negotiating tactics.

 “It occurred to me that if I let myself get trapped in a room with Rickey, there was a strong possibility that he would still have the players I wanted, as well as my promissory note, and I would end up with two guys I had never heard of,” said Browns owner Bill Veeck.